 The largest cultural expansion was in the Middle Ages with the building of the Cathedral and the city walls and towers.
 The beautiful Romanesque/Gothic features from that period are still very well preserved as well as medieval quarters adorned with Renaissance and Baroque buildings.
 Trogir has a small port where many of the cruise boats depart on their Dalmatian Island cruises.

 Other special places of interest are:

-There are many excellent restaurants in Trogir Old Town and there are many cafes and bars to relax in, have a cool drink and a bite to eat.
-The gelato is always great in Trogir and there are many handcrafts and art galleries to enjoy.
+There are many excellent restaurants in Trogir Old Town and there are many cafes and bars to relax in, have a cool drink, and a bite to eat.
+The gelato is always great in Trogir and there are many handicrafts and art galleries to enjoy.